CeyntaxTechnologies/SkyTrack/README.md

 Project Status

 SkyTrack is an ongoing research and learning project.
 Future updates may add improved detection, tracking logic, and model experimentation.
+This project is strictly for educational, research, and learning purposes only.

 License